 Discover Washington D.C.!
 8th Grade

-Washington D.C.
-Faculty Team: Dave McQuade is in his fourth year teaching Social Studies for grades 6-8 at SBPS.
-He graduated in History at Stephen F. Austin State University.
-This will be Mr. McQuade’s second visit to Washington D.C., his first being on the 8th grade inaugural DC trip last March.
+David McQuade is in his fifth year teaching Social Studies for grades 6-8 at SBPS.
+He is a graduate in History at Stephen F. Austin State University.
+This will be Mr. McQuade’s third visit to Washington D.C.
 He looks forward to sharing this experience with this year’s 8th grade class and bringing back many items to use in the classroom.

 Zora Voynovich is in her third year teaching Mathematics at SBPS.
 She majored in Mathematics and History at DePaul University and earned her Masters from DePaul as well.
 Ms. Voynovich is excited to embark on her third trip to Washington DC (her first being her own 8th grade class trip) and help the 8th Grade Class of 2017 to have a fun and enriching experience.